ahlamaltobiti7/Arduino-4-Servo-Motors-Control-using-Tinkercad/README.md

 ## Conclusion

-This project demonstrates the control of four servo motors using an Arduino Uno in Tinkercad.
-The motors perform a synchronized sweep movement before returning to a fixed position at **90°**.
-The project improved my understanding of Arduino programming, servo motor control, and circuit simulation using Tinkercad.
+This project successfully demonstrates the control of four servo motors.